-Your home is your sanctuary, and the place where you should feel the safest.
+Your home is your sanctuary, and it’s the place where you should feel the safest.
 That’s why house fires can have such an emotional impact.
-They put the health and safety of the people you love at risk, and can destroy a lifetime of memories in mere moments.
+They put the safety of the people you love at risk and can destroy a lifetime of memories in mere moments.

-Preventing fires is easier than you might think, and taking simple precautions can safeguard you and your family.
-Check out these 7 easy tips to get started.
+Preventing fires is easier than you might think, and taking simple precautions can protect you and your family.
+Check out these eight easy tips to get started:

 - Test your alarm monthly